 These behaviors aren’t going anywhere without intervention.

-Presenteeism is nothing new, but the impact on companies has grown more complex and more long-lasting, with the employee practice taking over certain companies as of late.
-Blame it on the worry people have over their jobs, or the fact that there simply is simply not enough awareness in management structures of this challenging phenomena.
+Presenteeism is nothing new, but its impact on companies has grown more complex and long-lasting, with the employee practice recently taking over certain companies.

 Either way, it’s a worry.

-Presenteeism is a complex issue that affects many workplaces around the world.
+Presenteeism is a complex issue that affects many changing workplaces around the world.

-It refers to the practice of employees coming to work despite being ill, or overworking when it’s not necessary, leading to decreased productivity and potential health issues.
+It refers to employees coming to work despite being ill or overworking when it’s not necessary, which can lead to decreased productivity and potential health issues.

-Unlike absenteeism, where employees are physically absent from work, presenteeism involves employees being present at work but not functioning at their full capacity.
+Unlike absenteeism, where employees are physically absent from work, presenteeism involves being present at work but not functioning at total capacity.

 Presenteeism has been a topic of interest in organizational psychology and human resources for several years.
 It was initially identified in the 1990s, but its prevalence has increased with the rise of the digital age and the blurring of boundaries between work and personal life.